flit/argon-rtos/README.md

 - Semaphore
 - Mutex
 - Queue
+- Timer

 ### Licensing

 The Argon RTOS is released with a BSD three-clause license.
 See the included LICENSE.txt file for details.

-Copyright © 2007-2013 Immo Software.
+Copyright © 2007-2014 Immo Software.
 All rights reserved.

 The repository also includes code with other copyrights and licenses.
 See the source file headers for licensing information of this code.<br/>
 Portions copyright © 2013 Freescale Semiconductor, Inc.<br/>